EkoLabs/eko-wp-plugin/README.md

 The plugin creates another menu page in the admin dashboard in which you can control the following:

 1. API env - the environment from which all of the videos will be played from.
 It is advised to leave the API env input empty, unless you specifically need to test different environments.
 2. Slug for eko Video post type - by default, the eko-video post type's slug is `eko-videos`.
-You are given the liberty to modify that.
+You are given the ability to modify that here.